Flood Warning issued for Clarke, Washington by NWS - NewsBreak

 Flood Warning issued for Clarke, Washington by NWS

-Effective: 2021-09-02 04:25:00 CDT Expires: 2021-09-02 22:45:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-09-06 08:31:00 CDT Expires: 2021-09-08 23:30:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Additional information is available at www.weather.gov.
 The next statement will be issued when updates occur.
 Target Area: Clarke; Washington The Flood Warning is extended for the following rivers in Alabama Tombigbee River Near Leroy affecting Clarke and Washington Counties.
 For the Tombigbee River...including Coffeeville Dam, Leroy...Minor flooding is forecast.
-The Flood Warning is now in effect until further notice The Flood Warning continues for the Tombigbee River Near Leroy. * From late tonight until further notice. * At 10:00 PM CDT Wednesday the stage was 23.2 feet. * Flood stage is 24.0 feet. * Minor flooding is forecast. * Forecast...The river is expected to rise above flood stage late tonight and continue rising to a crest of 26.9 feet by Saturday afternoon. * Impact...At 24.0 feet, flooding of low lying farm and pasturelands begins.
+The Flood Warning is now in effect until late Wednesday evening The Flood Warning continues for the Tombigbee River Near Leroy. * Until late Wednesday evening. * At 8:00 AM CDT Monday the stage was 26.7 feet. * Flood stage is 24.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river levels are expected to be near 26.8 feet through Tuesday morning and then begin a slow fall to below flood stage by early Wednesday evening. * Impact...At 24.0 feet, Flooding of low lying farm and pasturelands begins.
 Cattle in low lying areas should be moved to higher ground.alerts.weather.gov

 Comments / 0